astropy/astropy/docs/io/votable/index.rst

 MivotBlock implementation:

 - MIVOT blocks are handled by the :class:`astropy.io.votable.tree.MivotBlock` class.
-- A MivotBlock instance can only be carried by a resource with “type=meta”.
+- A MivotBlock instance can only be carried by a resource with "type=meta".
 - This instance holds the XML mapping block as a string.
 - MivotBlock objects are instanced by the Resource parser.
 - The MivotBlock class has its own logic that operates both parsing and IO functionalities.